nickveenhof/facets/developer-docu.md

 ### Searchers (hook_facetapi_searcher_info)

 Searchers are synonymous with search pages, or environments.
-Multiple searchers can share the same adapter class, but each searcher will spawn a separate instance of the adapter.
+Multiple searchers can share the same facet_manager class, but each searcher will spawn a separate instance of the facet_manager.
 Each searcher must be unique, so it is common practice to prefix the name with the module implementing the hook, such as "apachesolr@searcher-x", "search_api@searcher-y", etc.